top of page

 You cannot withdraw your child from Relationships Education because it is important that all children receive this content, covering topics such as friendships and how to stay safe.

+In Year 5 at Greenland, children learn about puberty which is part of the science curriculum.
 The science curriculum in all maintained schools also includes content on human development, including reproduction, which there is no right to withdraw from.

 Questions & Answers